bobymicroby/elmo/README.md

 * [Epoxy](https://github.com/airbnb/epoxy) (optional but recommended)

 Elmo is best consumed with Kotlin.
 It is possible to use it from java, but not having a language support for immutable data classes and basic pattern matching will cause you a lot of trouble.

+What makes Elmo different from all other "Elm Architecture for Android" thingies out there:

+- library not a framework
+- choose between pure and side effecting 'update'
+- use your own `cmd` and `msg` types
+- subscriptions
+- correct and property based tested code
+- disposable sandboxes
+- `result` and `maybe` types
+- great tutorial

 ## Installation